 Run any glasses, mugs, and any tools you used to make drinks in the dishwasher unless it specifies hand-wash only.
 You’ll also want to clean any towels in the wash.

 Clean any cutting boards by hand and sharpen knives when needed.
-And lastly, keep a notepad handy to write down anything you need to restock or if supplies are getting low.
+And lastly, keep a notepad handy to write down anything you need to restock.

 And with that, let’s get organizing your beverage station.